wilddeer/whoops-wrong-layout/README.md

 # 🤬 Whoops, wrong layout!

-A tiny library that corrects wrong layout as you type – if a field you type to only accepts English letters, e.g. cardholder name field.
+A tiny library that fixes incorrectly selected layout if a field you type to only accepts English letters, e.g. cardholder name field.

 [Check out the demo](https://grumpy.blog/en/whoops,_wrong_layout!/)